mixer/interactive-node/README.md

 ## Usage

 ### Authentication
 [OAuth 2.0](https://tools.ietf.org/html/rfc6749) is used for authentication.
-Valid bearer tokens can be passed in the [Client.open](https://watchbeam.github.io/interactive-node/classes/client.html#open) method.
+Valid bearer tokens can be passed in the [Client.open](https://mixer.github.io/interactive-node/classes/client.html#open) method.

-For more information about Beam's OAuth visit the [OAuth reference page](https://dev.beam.pro/reference/oauth/index.html) on our developer site.
+For more information about Mixer's OAuth visit the [OAuth reference page](https://dev.mixer.com/reference/oauth/index.html) on our developer site.

 ### Browser